drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 #### Data Storage and Management:
 MySQL will be used as the Relational Database Management System (RDBMS) to store and manage the website data.
-All the data collected will be stored and organised in the form of table which representing a specific type of data such as maintainance records, student records, room records and accommodation application records.
+All the data collected will be stored and organised in the form of a table representing a specific type of data, such as maintenance records, student records, room records and accommodation application records.

 #### Hardware and Software Requirements:
 Hardware and software requirements are crucial components of our proposed system architecture.
-Managing the KTDI's student accomodation system's hardware and software requirements could be done as follows:
+Managing the KTDI's student accommodation system's hardware and software requirements could be done as follows:

 i.
 Hardware requirements
-- A computer with a processor of at least 2 GHz or higher.
+- A computer with a processor of at least 2 GHz, which is good enough for web browsing.
-- A minimum of 16 GB RAM.
+-	A minimum of 16 GB RAM memory ensures extra speed and smooth functioning.
-- Sufficient storage space to store the system files and database.
+-	A minimum of 100 GB storage space to store the system files and database.
-- A stable internet connection.
+-	A screen with a resolution of at least 1920x1080 to display a sharper picture.

 ii.
 Software requirements
 - ReactJS as the font-end JavaScript library for development of interactive website user interface.